nickandersonr/schedule/README.md

 - Utilize built-in Angular directives and build custom ones
 - Use $http to communicate from Angular front-end to back-end
 - Configure front-end routing with Angular and ngRoute
-- Use $resource to DRY out CRUD apps
-- Perform animations with Angular and ngAnimate
-- Understand the basics of user and competitive research

 [7-2C]: https://github.com/den-materials/portfolio-starter-kit "Make a Portfolio!"
 [7-2D]: https://github.com/den-materials/create-an-issue-project2 "Create Issues"